 Legia Warsaw 4 Celtic 1

-Celtic’s Champions League hopes are hanging by a thread after a dispiriting defeat in Warsaw in the third qualifying round first leg that also saw the home side miss two penalties.
+Celtic’s Champions League hopes are hanging by a thread after a dispiriting 4-1 defeat by Legia Warsaw in the third qualifying round first leg at the Pepsi Arena in which the Scottish champions were lucky to escape without further punishment.

 Manager Ronny Deila gave new signing Jo Inge Berget his Celtic debut despite the forward only arriving from Cardiff on a six-month loan deal on Monday – but it was a product of Celtic’s youth academy who made the first impact.